SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 EDITOR=nano visudo
 ```

-> Here, nano is the text editors name.
+> Here, nano is the text editor's name.
 Feel free to use your favorite text editor.

 Then, I'll un-comment the line (removing `#` from a line),